pranav-ak20/Pranav_RISC-V-SoC-Tapeout-Program_VSD/Week 0 /Readme.md

    .
 Yosys

+   .
+NGspice

+   .
+Magic

-4. Conclusion
+5. Conclusion

 ## Introduction
 This guide provides a step-by-step process for installing the open-source EDA tools required for hardware design and verification.
-These tools form a basic toolchain for synthesis, simulation, and waveform viewing.
+These tools form a basic toolchain for synthesis, simulation, and layout.
-   ### Icarus Verilog (iverilog): A Verilog simulation and synthesis tool.
-   ### GTKWave: A fully featured GTK+ based wave viewer.
-   ### Yosys: A framework for Verilog RTL synthesis.

 ## Prerequisites
 This guide assumes you are using a Debian-based Linux distribution (like Ubuntu).
 Before starting, ensure your system is up-to-date.
 ```bash